Whittle Integrated Strategic Planning is a concept of long-term planning which considers:

 John Baillie, Global Consulting Manager, Whittle Consulting

-The 10 mechanisms of a Whittle Enterprise Optimisation Model
+The 10 Steps of a Whittle Enterprise Optimisation Model

-There are 10 distinct mechanisms in a Whittle Enterprise Optimisation model.
+There are 10 distinct steps in a Whittle Enterprise Optimisation model.
 As they are interrelated, they are ultimately considered simultaneously.

 Lewis Tota, Technical Services Manager, Whittle Consulting